Hunger in Bangladesh: Gender disparities

+In recent years, women have mobilized, attempting to reverse this trend.
+Women in Bangladesh have arranged an organization comprising a total of 145,000 women in order to fight chronic hunger.
+Their goal is to reduce the number of uneducated women and promote self value, as well as to show that women are just as capable of providing for their household.
+Uneducated women are prone to earnining less than the average rate for women.
+Overall, these women are trying to eradicate chronic hunger among their children.

+Regional differences

 Seasonal hunger is known as "monga" in some rural areas of Bangladesh, specifically in the northwest.
 This region, also referred to as the greater Rangpur region, completely relies on a select few major rice crops.
 The issue with this comes from the fact that this limited number of crops only covers nine months out of the year, leaving the people of this region with an extreme food shortage for the months of September to November.
 A second, lesser "monga" happens annually a few months before the main and more damaging "monga" in the latter half of each year.
 The lesser "monga" lasts for roughly a month, occurring from mid-April to mid-March.